Endre Hules: Career

 Hules started acting, writing, and directing in the theatre.
 Among other places, he directed at the Cellar Theatre, the National Theatres of Pécs and Szeged, La Mama ETC in New York, the Theatre Center in Los Angeles, where he was invited by the Shakespeare World Congress to direct Measure for Measure.
 His theater repertoire included many classical plays by Shakespeare, Moliere, Goldoni, Ibsen, Chekhov, Brecht, as well as contemporary plays from Pinter, Orton, Stoppard and Ödön von Horvath, as well as musicals like The Cabaret and experimental projects.
 His work was reviewed by The New York Times, the Los Angeles Times, The Hollywood Reporter, Színház and numerous other publications.

 He established an acting studio at the National Theatre in Szeged, then he was on the faculty of Espace Acteur, Paris, New York University, Smith College, Bard College, the University of Southern California and taught a number of workshops in Europe, North America and Japan.

 After moving to Los Angeles, Hules began acting in film and television productions.
 He worked repeatedly with directors Ron Howard and David Fincher.
-He sold over a dozen screenplays, two of which he also directed and co-produced: Torn From the Flag and The Maiden Danced to Death.
+He sold over a dozen screenplays, two of which he also directed and co-produced: Torn From the Flag: a Film by Klaudia Kovacs and The Maiden Danced to Death.
 His films were invited to close to a hundred festivals and won numerous awards, among them three European Media and two Cine Golden Eagle Awards.
 He is also the recipient of a SAG Award for acting and an Insight Award for directing.